 What should I expect after dental crowns?

-Why does my crown hurt at night?
+Why does my dental crown hurt at night?

 A fractured dental crown can cause discomfort and mild pain.
-Bruxism, or nighttime teeth-grinding, can cause the crown to fracture.
-This may cause tooth sensitivity when eating or drinking hot or cold items.
-Schedule a visit if this occurs.
+Bruxism, or nighttime teeth clenching and grinding, can fracture a dental crown.
+As a result, you can feel tooth sensitivity when eating or drinking hot or cold items.

 Schedule a Dental Exam and Consultation

-Learning more about dental crowns in our Owings Mills, MD and Baltimore, MD area dental office.
-Schedule an appointment with Dr. Doroshenko or Dr. Lazer.
 We are currently welcoming new patients.
 Call (410) 697-6290 to schedule a free consultation or request a visit using our online form.